PMI Signposts Report details six key global takeaways, including challenges and opportunities, and what they mean for project leaders and the world

-To truly deliver value to their organizations and society as a whole, project leaders need insight on the future of major business, technological, economic and geopolitical trends.
-To help project leaders achieve this, Project Management Institute (PMI), the world’s leading association for the project, program and portfolio management profession, released its latest Signposts Report to the public.
+To truly deliver value to their organizations and society as a whole, project leaders need insight on the future of major business, technological, economic, and geopolitical trends.
+To help project leaders achieve this, the Project Management Institute (PMI), the world’s leading association for the project, program, and portfolio management profession, released its latest Signposts Report to the public.
 The report explores key takeaways on global, long-term trends across a range of issue areas and assesses how these complexities are impacting the world.

 PMI’s Strategy and Growth team has been developing the Signpost report annually to help discern where the world is moving and how industry project leaders can prepare for the future, but historically kept the report an internal resource.
 Given this time of profound global change, PMI is making these insights public for the first time.
 This new public-facing report identifies and explores six key takeaways from the 11 over-arching Signposts so that project leaders have the information they need to turn ideas into reality.